-Section 7 (Designation) sets forth the process for designating a bikeway on a segment of road where there is a disability parking space.
+Section 7 (Designation) applies when a local government is considering designating a bikeway on a road where there is a disability parking space.
+The local government must work with the primary user of the parking space to see if they can agree on relocating the parking space.
+If not, the local government must designate the bikeway in a manner that does not eliminate or interfere with the parking space.
 This section is from S.F.
 1215 (Howe).